Robbie1977/3DwarpScoring/README.md

   RMS difference - Quality.py

-coefficient scores are all 1-perfect 0-no correlation also with Pearson methords returing -1 if anticorrelated.
+coefficient scores are all 1=perfect, 0=no correlation and with Pearson methords also returing -1 if anticorrelated.

 RMSd returns a value that can only be compared when the same template is used.
 With 0 being bad and a good value range having to be experimentally estimated on the images used.